 • /pth:<hash_value> specifies the password hash value obtained using Mimikatz or other similar tools.

 Once we execute this command, xfreerdp will attempt to authenticate to the RDP server using the password hash.
-If successful, we will be connected to the RDP server as the specified user.
+We will be connected to the RDP server as the specified user if successful.

 Here’s an example command using xfreerdp to connect to an RDP server with Pass-the-Hash authentication: